marekdlugos/kauzy/README.md

 ## Help Needed

-Because I have more stuff on the plate to figure out, I would appreciate any help with coding.
+Since I have to take care of the project as whole, I would truly appreciate help with coding.
+A good place to start is to check out the [list of issues](https://github.com/marekdlugos/kauzy/issues).

 ## Key Features